canax/anax-flat/REVISION.md

 v1.0.15* (2016-10-31)
 ---------------------------------------

+* Makefile help should work independant of filename.
 * Fix incoming url that has encoded characters.
 * Add makefile `Makefile-dev` for dev environment.
 * Enable local dev environment to make it easier to improve and debug Anax Flat.